xddxdd/blog/source/_posts/en/article/modify-website/simple-telegram-bot.lantian/index.md

 }
 ```

-Then serialize JSON and output it as a HTTP request.
+Then serialize JSON and output it as an HTTP request.
 Note that you should set `Content-Type: application/json`, or Telegram won't parse this JSON, nor would it perform any operation.

 ```go
 commandResult = "Hello World"